Exploring the Alphabet of English Idioms: A Journey through ‘W’

 Justifications:

 This is an idiom because it figuratively means to win overwhelmingly or by a large margin.
-The phrase "landslide" here is not referring to an actual landslide but is used as a metaphor to emphasize the vastness of the victory.
+The term "landslide" here is not referring to an actual landslide but is used as a metaphor to emphasize the vastness of the victory.

 Origin: